 Was the video taken down because Director Hick and Trustee Abraham are now in provincial leadership positions where they are routinely called on by the provincial government for input and advice on legislation and the impact of government policy directions, and they don’t wish to be seen as having mismanaged a critical situation?

 OPSBA sends out a regular memo to all Trustees, Directors of Education, Senior HR and Finance Officials and Communications Officers across the province, which includes links to media reports that pertain to education.
 The November 14, 2018 Media Report includes a link to the Peterborough Examiner story “Kawartha Pine Ridge District School Board conducting student census starting in February” as well as a link to the Global News story “Peterborough public school board conducting first-ever student census.”
-KPR is gathering information on well-being, family structure, gender, sexuality, ethnicity, race, languages, nationality, disability and socioeconomics of the families in the board, in order to “better understand the needs of its students and school communities.”
+This appears to be a good news story: KPR is gathering information on well-being, family structure, gender, sexuality, ethnicity, race, languages, nationality, disability and socioeconomics of the families in the board, in order to “better understand the needs of its students and school communities.”

 But the November 13, 2018 Media Report and the November 14, 2018 Media Report do not include a link to the Peterborough Letter: “Education crisis in Ontario: Trustees stay on boards even after issues arise,” published on November 7, 2018 in the Peterborough Examiner, even though several requests were made to include the Peterborough Letter in the OPSBA Media Report.